 RELEVANCE: or KEY PHRASES

-Keyword research is an important part of SEO and you should consider which key words and phrases are must relevant to your page, which ones you want to rank for and how much competition you are facing.
+Keyword research is an important part of SEO and you should consider which keywords and phrases are most relevant to your page, which ones you want to rank for, and how much competition you are facing.

 Gary is impressed with the page, there are some great graphics and a video to watch, so he stays a while.
-This increases what Andy explained to be called the average session duration for your page.
+This increases the 'average session duration' for your page.

-Google associates Gary’s longer dwell time (another SEO in-the-know term) with your key phrase and web page and pushes your quality content further up the ranks.
+Google associates Gary’s longer dwell time (another SEO term) with your key phrase and page and pushes your quality content further up the ranks.

 Another person is online (let’s call them Shirley), searching your key phrase and clicks on someone else’s page.